-A Woman Has Been Named As NYSE CEO.
+A Woman Has Been Named As NYSE President.
 It Only Took 226 Years

-For the first time in its 226-year history, the New York Stock Exchange has named a woman as CEO.
+For the first time in its 226-year history, the New York Stock Exchange has named a woman to lead the organization.
 Stacey Cunningham will succeed Thomas Farley to become the NYSE's 67th president on Friday, according to Intercontinental Exchange Inc.

 Cunningham, who started her career at the exchange as a summer intern in 1994, is currently the chief operating officer.

-Note: A previous version of this story and headline incorrectly said Stacey Cunningham had been named CEO of the New York Stock Exchange.
-She has been named president.